 15-minute drive to Santa Fe Country Club (golf course)

 30-minute drive to the El Rancho de las Golondrinas (a living history museum)

 Historic, casita-style rooms with regional decor and modern tech features; some have patios or fireplaces

 Each of the 157 rooms at the La Posada is unique, and layouts (and sizes) can vary even within the same room category.
 The decor, however, is universally charming; rooms are decorated in tasteful, understated Southwestern style, with wood-beamed ceilings, wrought iron light fixtures, coral throws, and local artwork.
-Their last renovation was in 2008, when they underwent a $6 million overhaul.
+Their last major renovation was in 2008, when they underwent a $6 million overhaul.
 All guest rooms and suites were refurbished in 2015.

 Modern tech features include flat-screen TVs, iPod docks, and extra electrical outlets at the desks.
 Bathrooms have pedestal sinks, shower/tub combos, and hotel-brand toiletries.